 Environmental Protection Agency (EPA).

-The EPA Human Studies Review Board (HSRB) announces a public teleconference meeting to discuss Start Printed Page 77396its draft HSRB report from the October 18-19, 2006 HSRB meeting.
+The EPA Human Studies Review Board (HSRB) announces a public teleconference meeting to discuss its draft HSRB report from the April 18-20, 2007 HSRB meeting.

 Location: The meeting will take place via telephone only.

-Meeting Access: For information on access or services for individuals with disabilities, please contact the person listed under FOR FURTHER INFORMATION CONTACT, so that appropriate arrangements can be made.
+Meeting Access: For information on access or services for individuals with disabilities, please contact the DFO at least 10 business days prior to the meeting using the information under FOR FURTHER INFORMATION CONTACT, so that appropriate arrangements can be made.

 Procedures for Providing Public Input: Interested members of the public may submit relevant written or oral comments for the HSRB to consider during the advisory process.
 Additional information concerning submission of relevant written or oral comments is provided in Unit I.D. of this notice.Start Further Info